earthly/website/blog/_posts/2022-05-05-line-staff.md

 Things aren't always as clear the military: where "Will anyone every shoot at me?"  draws a clear dividing line.
 The wikipedia definition asserts that if you make a product your organization makes money from, you are line employee and the farther away you get from that the more of a staff employee you are.
 By that measurement, if you work at a software company, but on maintaining the hand-rolled internal ticketing system, you are staff.

-However, another way to think about it is that the internal tools person is a software developer at a company that makes money with software, so they are a line employee by role, although perhaps in a line position.
+However, another way to think about it is that the internal tools person is a software developer at a company that makes money with software, so they are a line employee by role, although perhaps in a staff position.

-Things are murky in my mind, but I think you can know a staff team when you're on it.
-If your platform engineering team, or dev-ops team is high pressure and highly respected and is considered an important part of how the organization accomplishes its goals then its a line position.
-But if it feels like a slower moving, sometimes ignored backwater then its a staff team.
+Things are murky, but I think you can know a staff team when you're on it.
+If your platform engineering team, or dev-ops team, is high pressure and highly respected and is considered an important part of how the organization accomplishes its goals then its a line position.
+But if it feels like a slower moving, sometimes ignored, backwater then its a staff team.

 Sometimes the easiest way to tell is to look at the org chart.
 </div>